 Driving With Special Needs

 If you are the parent of a teen with special needs that may affect his or her ability to drive, you are not alone.
 In one CHOP study, two-thirds of 15- to 18-year-olds with a higher-functioning autism spectrum disorder (HFASD) are currently driving or plan to drive.
 Driving with special needs is a step that needs to be taken safely, especially for teens.
 Before beginning the learning-to-drive process with your child with special needs, CHOP@CHOP recommends considering whether your teen is "fit to drive:"

 - Do you feel your teen consistently demonstrates good judgment and maturity at school, around peers, and at home and is receptive to constructive criticism and instruction?
 Is she ready to accept responsibility for her safety and for those around her?

 - Is your teen demonstrating knowledge of the rules of the road and other proficiencies based on lessons learned in driver education classes?
 (To find out, ask your teen to comment while driving with you.)
 If your teen is not doing so, is he not ready to drive or is he in need of specialized instruction?

-- Is your teen agreeable to log at least 65 hours of adult-supervised practice driving before taking her on-road test for a probationary license?
+- Is your teen agreeable to log many hours of supervised driving practice before taking the on-road test for a probationary license?
 Are you or another trusted adult willing/able to serve in this important role?